-For the last 20 years, Alex Shvarts has been assisting clients with patent procurement and patent portfolio management, product design and launch, technology transactions, and patent litigation.
-Alex has worked on matters across a wide spectrum of technologies with particular emphasis in FinTech, Internet- and other network-based technologies, medical devices, industrial energy generation and storage technologies, telecommunications, and semiconductors.
+For more than 20 years, Alex Shvarts has assisted clients with patent procurement and patent portfolio management, product design and launch, technology transactions, and patent litigation.
+Alex has worked on a broad spectrum of technologies, emphasizing FinTech, Internet (and other network-based technologies), medical devices, industrial energy generation and storage technologies, telecommunications, and semiconductors.

-Alex began his patent law career in 1999 at the law firm of Fish & Neave where he worked until its merger with Ropes & Gray in 2005 and thereafter worked at Ropes & Gray until he founded Shvarts & Leiz in 2011.
+Alex began his patent law career in 1999 at the law firm of Fish & Neave, where he worked until its merger with Ropes & Gray in 2005.
+Thereafter, he worked at Ropes & Gray until he founded Shvarts & Leiz in 2011.
 In 2017, Shvarts & Leiz merged with the patent practice spin-off of Ropes & Gray to form Haley Guiliano.